-The Board of Directors and the President and CEO are responsible for the preparation of the annual accounts and that they give a fair presentation in accordance with the Annual Accounts Act for Credit Institutions and Securities Companies.
-The Board of Directors and the President are also responsible for such internal control as they determine is necessary to enable the preparation of annual accounts that are free from material misstatement, whether due to fraud or error.
+The Board of Directors and the President are responsible for the preparation of the annual and consolidated accounts and that they give a fair presentation in accordance with the Annual Accounts Act and the Annual Accounts Act for Credit Institutions and Securities Companies and, for the consolidated accounts, in accordance with IFRS as adopted by the EU.
+The Board of Directors and the President and CEO are also responsible for such internal control as they determine is necessary to enable the preparation of annual accounts that are free from material misstatement, whether due to fraud or error.

 In preparing the annual accounts the Board of Directors and the President and CEO are responsible for the assessment of the Company's ability to continue as a going concern.
 They disclose, as applicable, matters related to going concern and using the going concern basis of accounting.
-The going concern basis of accounting is however not applied if the Board of Directors and the President intend to liquidate the Company, to cease operations, or has no realistic alternative but to do so.
+However, the assumption of continued operation is not applied if the Board of Directors and the President intend to liquidate the Society, cease operations, or have no realistic alternative but to do so.